RobotOptimist/macivor/content/blog/take-a-look-at-mlnet.md

 description: A brief exploration of ML.NET where we look at how to get set up and how to use it.
 date: 2020-09-17
 tags: machinelearning, dotnet, mlnet, csharp
+image: heroes/robotmlnet-yes_tfryby.png
+alttext: The ML.NET logo with a robot face next to it.
 ---

-<page-header title="Take A Look At ML.NET"></page-header>

-::: div container-center

-<picture-wrapper file-name="heroes/robotmlnet-yes" alt-text="The ML.NET logo with a robot face next to it."></picture-wrapper>

-::: div article-container

 ## What is ML.NET?